 WELCOME TO COLOURING LONDON

-University College London to collate, collect, generate, visualise, and make accessible, around fifty categories of statistical data, for every building in London.
+University College London to collate, collect, generate, visualise, and make accessible, statistical data for every building in London.

-We're looking for volunteers of all ages and abilities, and from all sectors and disciplines, to join our open data project and help create, test and use our free statistical database, and beautiful, colour-coded building maps.
+We're looking for volunteers of all ages and abilities, and from all sectors and disciplines, to join our open data project and help create, test and use our free database, and beautiful colour-coded maps.

 If you live in, study, design, build, care for, manage or just love

-London's buildings, our open data platform is here for you to use, and where you can share your knowledge to make London more sustainable.
+London's buildings, our open data platform is here for you, and where you can share your knowledge to help make London more sustainable.

 WHAT ARE WE MAPPING?

-Meet our team at The Bartlett, University College London as well as our core partners and funders, our advisors, and the many people who have helped us set up the project over the past four years.
-If you'd like more information on the technical side of the project or would like to provide technical help please visit our GitHub site.
+Find out more about our team, partners, funders, advisors and all those who have helped us set up the project over the past five years here.
+If you'd like access our code, find out more about the technical side of Colouring London or would like to provide technical help please visit our GitHub site.

 WHY IS THE PROJECT NEEDED?

-Colouring London has been set up in response to this situation, and tests a new type of free, online knowledge exchange platform designed to collate, capture, generate and drive the release of open building attribute data in the UK.
-Our open code are available for use by any city or town, in or outside the UK.
+Colouring London and the Colouring Cities programme have been set up in response to this situation, to test a new type of open knowledge exchange platform designed to collate, capture, generate and drive the release of open building attribute data through the provision of open platform code.
+The aim is also to support the key objectives of the United Nations 2016 New Urban Agenda and promote the development of sustainable, inclusive, healthy and resilient cities.

 WHAT KINDS OF QUESTION ARE WE TRYING TO ANSWER?